pieroapretto/Onja_career_counseling_resources/interview_questions.md

 * What is the difference between a class and id in CSS?
 * What does z-index mean in CSS?
 * What is the float property used for in CSS?
+* What’s the difference between a relative and absolute and positioned element?
-* What’s the difference between a relative, fixed, absolute and statically positioned element?
+* What’s the difference between a fixed and statically positioned element?
 * How do you flip an image upside down using CSS?
 * What is the difference between flexbox & CSS Grid?
 * What is the difference between an svg and canvas element?